mw-el/SwissVital/content/en/standorte/01-zuerich.md

 ---
-title: "Zürich"
+title: "Zurich"
 date: 2025-01-25
 image: "img/standorte/zurich.webp"
 fullimage: "img/standorte/_zurich.webp"
 ---
-In Zürich werden die Untersuchungen in der Praxis Rimed durchgeführt.
+In Zurich, the examinations are carried out at the Rimed practice.

-**Die Adresse lautet:**
+**The address is:**

 Mühlebachstrasse 7
-8008 Zürich
+8008 Zurich